 Your first draft will be too long.
 Full of unneeded adjectives and adverbs.
 Long-winded and clunky sentence constructions.
-Part of the pleasure of writing is spotting these in the re-write and edit.
+Part of the pleasure of writing is spotting these in the edit.

-Cutting them out is like squeeing a blister.
+Cutting them out is like squeezing a blister.
 There’s something strangely satisfying about taking out rogue, unneeded words.

 Readers rarely want more words.
 They want better words.
 Brevity helps you level up your writing expertise.
-The more concisely you write, the easier it is for the reader to stick with you.
+The more concisely you write, the more readable your writing.

 Strunk and White give some great examples.
 Common writing phrases you read a lot, and how to say them more concisely.

 This is a subject that -) this subject